 Kathleen Burbidge is global regulatory and government affairs manager for the Water Quality Association.
 Burbidge can be reached at [email protected].

-In the U.S. EPA’s National PFAS (per- and polyfluoroalkyl substances) Action Plan, published February 2019, the agency identified the water treatment industry as a part of the solution.
-It stated: “If you find PFAS in your drinking water, certain PFAS can be reduced or removed through the use of in-home point-of-use (POU) or point-of-entry (POE) water filters.
+The U.S. EPA also continued operation through the pandemic.
+In February 2020, EPA called for public comments on its proposal for regulatory determination over eight contaminants, including its proposal to regulate PFOA and PFOS.
+This moves forward the EPA’s PFAS Action Plan.
+Inside the Action Plan, it addressed concerns over detection of PFAS in drinking water and stated, “If you find PFAS in your drinking water, certain PFAS can be reduced or removed through the use of in-home point-of-use or point-of-entry water filters.
 It is important to keep in mind that any in-home treatment device should be certified by an independent party.”